 Responsibilities of the Faculty/Accredited Institution 2

-- Although much of the responsibility for ensuring the student's research reaches a successful completion is shared between the research student and the supervisor(s), the Faculty/Accredited Institution (under the aegis of the ERDC2) has overall responsibility for the process.
+- Although much of the responsibility for ensuring that student's research reaches a successful completion is shared between the student and the supervisor(s), the Faculty/Accredited Institution (under the aegis of the ERDC) has overall responsibility for the process.
 The Faculty/Accredited Institution should satisfy itself that the appropriate requirements of the Regulations and this Code of Practice are met.

 Facilities and Equipment

-Advice should be sought from the relevant services (e.g. Wessex Needs Assessment Centre, Enabling Services (covering Disability Advice and Support, Mentoring and the Ancillary Learning Support Service), Dyslexia Services and the Assistive Technology Service) with regard to accessing any specialist equipment or assistive technology for research students who may need such support.
+Advice should be sought from the relevant services (eg: Needs Assessment Centre, Enabling Services (covering Disability Advice and Support, Mentoring and the Ancillary Learning Support Service), Dyslexia Services and the Assistive Technology Service) with regard to accessing any specialist equipment or assistive technology for students who may need such support.

 - appropriate access to telephone, fax and photocopying facilities;

-Part-time research students who are allocated space and computer facilities would normally be assigned these facilities on a shared basis only.
-Part-time research students should also have access to other facilities and services as outlined above.
+Part-time students would normally be allocated space and computer facilities on a shared basis, but should also have access to other facilities and services mentioned above.

-- Where a Faculty/Accredited Institution admits research students based at a distance from the University, satisfactory arrangements must be put in place to ensure an equivalent experience to locally-based research students.
-Faculties should refer to the Quality Handbook for further guidance on the modes of PhD that include periods of study away from the University.
+- Where a Faculty/Accredited Institution admits students based at a distance from the University, satisfactory arrangements must be put in place to ensure an equivalent experience to locally-based students.
 See also paragraph 40 above on Responsibilities of the Supervisory Team.
 Such arrangements will include:

 - a specified number of face-to-face meetings with members of the supervisory team as appropriate which may be supplemented by email, video-conferencing and other means of communication;